-Unlike many murderers, rapists, child pornographers and violent offenders, Ross – with a totally clean record and no history of violence – was denied bail on Nov 21, 2013.
-He had been convicted of nothing.
+Unlike many murderers, rapists, child pornographers and violent offenders, Ross – a first-time offender – was denied bail by Judge Kevin Fox on Nov 21, 2013 in the Southern District of New York.

 Weeks of intense, hard work, blended with emotional torment, led up to the bail hearing.
 We labored long hours to present the court with a substantial bail package , including 70 letters strongly attesting to Ross’s character (a record in his attorney’s long experience).